Naval strategy: Warfare

 The submarine, introduced in World War I, led to the development of new weapons and tactics.
 The Germans' fleet at the time was, in some people's opinion, the most advanced, and was constructed by Alfred Peter Friedrich von Tirpitz.
 The fleet consisted of the U-boat, and smaller class UB and UC boats.

 Unrestricted warfare in WW1

 Unrestricted Warfare was first introduced during World War I by the German navy.
 This strategy sought to sink vessels, particularly commercial shipping, without warning.
 This proved decisive in America's entry into the war through the famous sinking of the RMS Lusitania.
 The strategy provoked international controversy due to the risk posed to the commerce and citizenry of neutral states.
 Before its entry into the war, the United States lobbied Germany to curtail the use of unrestricted submarine warfare.
 While this caused Germany to reduce such operations for a time, the strategy was ultimately resumed in an attempt to impede food and munitions supplies to Britain.
-Thr resumption of this strategy led many countries to try to ban the subsequent use of unrestricted submarine warfare, though this met with failure by the outbreak of WWII.
+The resumption of this strategy led many countries to try to ban the subsequent use of unrestricted submarine warfare, though this met with failure by the outbreak of WWII.